aryanonkar2005/BetterSearch/README.md

 </p>

 <p align="center">
 BetterSearch is an AI search engine designed to interpret long and complex search queries that can't be resolved by conventional search engines being used by ecommerce and property listing sites.
-It can understand human language and intent, perform geoprocessing operations and ArcGIS style site suitability analysis to answer search queries.
+It can understand human language and intent, search the web for information/images, perform geoprocessing operations and ArcGIS style site suitability analysis to answer search queries.
+It is connected to Google Maps and has access to demographic data (collected from census and other sources), real-time traffic data and location of commercial and some military aircrafts, etc. It also enables users to search by describing a product’s visual features ensuring relevant results even when sellers haven’t included those details in the product's description (Conventional search systems rely on manually written product description).
 </p>

 <h2>Key Features</h2>